 Redthread Privacy Notice

-Please note that the privacy notice below relates only to information gathered via the website.
+This notice has been designed to meet the requirements of the UK Data Protection Act 2018 (DPA), the General Data Protection Regulation (GDPR) and successive legislation.
+It relates to the collection and processing of information gathered via this website, and our use of emails for marketing purposes.
 Data processing relating to Redthread staff, HIVE users, hospital staff and other professionals or the beneficiaries of interventions and projects will be the subject of separate privacy policies.

 Who Are We?